What Am I Entitled To In a Divorce?

 For example, if an inheritance has been used during the marriage to purchase a car or house, this asset would now be classed as a marital asset.

-What does the court taken into account when making a decision?
+What does the court take into account when making a decision?

-As previously mentioned, there are no hard and fast rules about how to divide assets in a divorce, however, there are two overriding principles that the court will examine when making a decision;
+As previously mentioned, when it comes to divorce rights there are no hard and fast rules about how to divide assets following a divorce, however, there are two overriding principles that the court will examine when deciding on who gets what in a divorce:

 1. Equal split